Nicholas Steyn

 Journal article

-Bayesian modelling of repeated cross-sectional epidemic prevalence survey data
+A Bayesian model for repeated cross-sectional epidemic prevalence survey data

 Preprint